Firearm Injuries

 1-800-273-8255 or the UNI CrisisLine at 801-587-3000.

-There is no one-size-fits-all solution to reducing gun deaths and injuries.
-A simple preventative approach we recommend to those who handle guns is to follow the 4 universal rules of firearm safety.
+There is no one-size-fits-all solution to reduce firearm deaths and injuries.
+A simple preventative approach we recommend to those who handle firearms is to follow the 4 universal rules of firearm safety.

-• Treat all firearms as if they are always loaded.
+• Treat all firearms as if they were always loaded.

 • Never let the muzzle point at anything you are not willing to destroy.

-• Keep your finger off the trigger until your sights are on target and you have made the decision to shoot.
+• Keep your fingers off the trigger until your sights are on target and you have made the decision to shoot.

 • Be sure of your target and what is behind it.

 Another responsible action to take to reduce firearm injury is to keep your firearms unloaded and locked when not in use.
 The National Rifle Association (NRA) recommends that firearms be stored unloaded and locked away until you want to use them.
 Keep your ammunition in a locked safe that is separate from your gun safe.
-Storing ammunition away from your guns will lower the risk of your child or other family members putting the ammunition into the gun.
+Storing ammunition away from your firearms will lower the risk of a child or other family member putting the ammunition into the gun and injuring themselves.